November 7, 2023

-PROVO, UTAH – June 15, 2017 – Revere Health is proud to be the first medical center in Utah to offer the MiniMed® 670G system—the first FDA-approved hybrid closed loop system.
+PROVO, UT – June 15, 2017 – Revere Health is proud to be the first medical center in Utah to offer the MiniMed® 670G system—the first FDA-approved hybrid closed loop system.
 This advanced system is the first insulin pump to automatically deliver a personalized amount of background (basal) insulin needed by the body 24 hours a day.
 For type 1 patients who don’t have the ability to produce insulin like those with a healthy pancreas, this system will learn their insulin needs via an intelligent algorithm and deliver a tailored amount of insulin every 5 minutes to maximize the time their glucose levels stay in a healthy range.

 “We’re very excited to introduce this groundbreaking technology to Utah residents,” says Revere Health endocrinologist Souhbi Nizam, MD, FACE, CCD.
 “Type 1 patients wearing the pump should encounter fewer short- and long-term diabetic complications, and experience better blood sugar control, less blood sugar fluctuation and less hypoglycemia.”

 Physicians anticipate the device will also decrease the time-intensive burden of diabetes management and the associated mental stress.
 While most current pumps on the market are reactive, meaning they deliver insulin if levels drop too low, the MiniMed 670G system acts proactively to help prevent severe highs and lows.